 About Cape Town International Airport (CPT)

-One of the busiest airports in Africa, Cape Town International is the second busiest airport in South Africa after O.R.
-Tambo in Johannesburg.
+Cape Town International is the third busiest airport in South Africa after O.R.
+Tambo and Cairo.
 A useful resource for travellers, our Cape Town International Airport guide includes details of terminal facilities, public transport access and nearby accommodation options.

 Information desks are located in the arrivals areas of the two terminals.